-- the employer has applied to operate the scheme, - all eligible employees are included on a payroll submission with a pay date in the month of February made by the employer in the period from 1 February 2020 to 15 March 2020, - the eligible employee was on the payroll as of 29 February 2020, and - the employer has paid the full subsidy amount to the employee. - Revenue is sharing data with DEASP who will use this to identify dual payments and will cease future DEASP COVID-19 Pandemic Unemployment Payments (PUP) payments for employees that are benefiting from the wage subsidy scheme.
+- the employer has applied to operate the scheme, - the employee is an eligible employee (see 3.1), - the employer has paid the full subsidy amount to the employee.

+Revenue is sharing data with DEASP who will use this to identify dual payments and will cease future DEASP COVID-19 Pandemic Unemployment Payments (PUP) payments for employees that are benefiting from the wage subsidy scheme.